German Destroyers, Part One

 The next new destroyer would have been the Type 1942A, intended for operations deep in the Atlantic escorting the battle groups of Plan Z. This boat had a new hull form and was even larger than previous German destroyers.
 She would have diesel propulsion, which had performed somewhat better in service than the high-pressure steam turbines of previous German destroyers and larger warships (though even German marine diesel engines proved troublesome).
 Diesel engines would require fewer crewmen than the high-pressure steam power plants, but burned higher-quality fuel.
 They gave much greater range, a prime consideration of Plan Z’s planners.

-The lone member of the Type 1942 class, Z51, was to serve as a test bed for diesel-propelled destroyers, but she was be destroyed by British aircraft before she completed fitting out.
+The lone member of the Type 1942 class, Z51, was to serve as a test bed for diesel-propelled destroyers, but she would be destroyed by British aircraft before she completed fitting out.
 The Kriegsmarine apparently decided to move forward with the new class anyway, though by the time Z51 was destroyed it was obvious that the war had been lost and Germany would be building no more destroyers.

 In addition to their enormous range, the new destroyers would carry the same new main armament as the Type 1936C – six 128mm dual-purpose guns in three twin turrets - with an improved anti-aircraft armament of 55mm and 30mm weapons responding to calls for heavier guns to combat tougher enemy airplanes.
 Neither weapon yet existed when the destroyer plans were drawn up, further confirmation of the project’s fantasy status.
 And neither had been developed by the end of the war; though the Army had deployed a 30mm anti-aircraft gun by then this appears to have been a different weapon than that intended for the new destroyers.
 Like the preceding class, she would have carried four depth-charge throwers and eight torpedo tubes (though with a full set of re-loads; Type 1936C had four reloads while Type 1936A and 1936B had none).
 Five boats were ordered in 1943 from Deschimag, numbered Z52 through Z56; material had been gathered but no construction undertaken when all five were cancelled in June 1944.